aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 4. The number of comments an issue has should be displayed correctly in the widget.
 5. The links should redirect the user to the correct issue.
 6. Create or assign an issue to a PSCID and see if the foregoing works correctly for the new issue.

+## Issue Tracker Stress Testing [Manual Testing]

+1. Use only a sandbox database.
+Confirm that the tool refuses to run when the `dev.sandbox` configuration is disabled.
+2. Preview a 10-issue smoke run without changing the database:
+   `php tools/issue_tracker_stress_test.php --issues=10 --comments=0,1,5 --run-id=smoke`.
+3. Re-run the smoke test with `--confirm`.
+Verify that 10 tagged issues were created and that their repeating comment counts are 0, 1, and 5.
+4. Open `/issue_tracker/`.
+Verify that the generated issues load without PHP, browser-console, or database errors and that issue counts remain correct.
+5. Test filtering, sorting, pagination, and opening issue details.
+Record cold and warm response times for each operation.
+6. Clean up the smoke run with
+   `php tools/issue_tracker_stress_test.php --cleanup=smoke --confirm`.
+Verify
+   that its tagged issues and comments no longer exist.
+7. Repeat the generate, browser-test, and cleanup cycle separately with 1,000, 5,000, 10,000, 20,000, 50,000, and 100,000 issues.
+Clean up between runs so
+   each result measures one exact data size.
+8. Test each size with no comments, one comment per issue, and a mixed distribution such as `--comments=0,1,5,10`.
+Confirm that issue-list and issue-detail comment counts remain correct.
+9. Confirm that the My Tasks dashboard widget still loads and reports the generated issues assigned to the selected reporter.
+10. Record the command, issue count, comment count, generation time, page response times, and any server/database errors for every test run.